Unifying cubical and multimodal type theory: Introduction

 \subsection{\MTT{} and Fitch-style modal type theories}

 We now turn from cubical type theory to modal type theory.
-Like cubical type theory, the motivations for modalities---a type constructor which does not necessarily respect substitution---are semantic; many models of type theory have further structure which does not directly commute with substitution, but would still be useful to internalize.
+Like cubical type theory, the motivations for modalities---type constructors which do not necessarily respect substitution---are semantic; many models of type theory have further structure which does not directly commute with substitution but would still be useful to internalize.
 For instance, the global sections comonad of a presheaf model is frequently essential for working internally to the model~\cite{clouston:2015,licata:2018,shulman:2018}, but it almost never commutes with substitution.

 Unfortunately, much of the convenience of \MLTT{} hinges on the fact that all operators do commute with substitution, so introducing a modality tends to disrupt nearly every property of importance.
-In order to cope with this contradiction, modal type theories like \MTT{}~\cite{gratzer:2020} have carefully isolated classes of modalities which can be safely incorporated into type theory while preserving properties such as canonicity and normalization~\cite{gratzer:2021}.
+In order to cope with this contradiction, modal type theories like \MTT{}~\cite{gratzer:2020} have carefully isolated classes of modalities which can be safely incorporated into type theory while preserving properties such as canonicity and normalization~\cite{gratzer:normalization:2022}.
 In fact, \MTT{} can be instantiated with an arbitrary collection of (weak) dependent right adjoints~\cite{birkedal:2020}.
 The metatheory of \MTT{} applies irrespective of the choice of mode theory, and therefore \MTT{} can be seen as a \emph{general} modal type theory, suitable for instantiation with a wide variety of different modalities to specialize the type theory to capture particular models.

 In practice, \MTT{} is parameterized by a mode theory, a 2-category used to describe the modalities in play.
 The objects of the mode theory correspond to individual copies of \MLTT{} linked together by the modalities, the morphisms of the mode theory.
 The 2-cells of the mode theory induce natural transformations between modalities.
 For instance, in order to model the global sections comonad we pick a mode theory with one mode $m$, one modality $\mu$, and a collection of 2-cells shaping this modality into a comonad, \eg{}, 2-cells $\Mor{\mu}{\mu \circ \mu}$ and $\Mor{\mu}{\ArrId{m}}$ subject to several equations.
 Upon instantiating \MTT{} with this mode theory we obtain a type theory with a comonad already known to satisfy many important metatheorems.